ApiValley/ApiFlows-Docs/Concepts.md

 ![what is a flow](images/whatIsAFlow.png)

 > So as to avoid any confusion, a clear distinction must be made between the ApiFlows flow facade, and a Node-RED flow which is the formatting of a Node-RED program.
-In the following, flow will allways design an ApiFlows flow facade.
-Node-RED flow will instead be replaced by Node-RED program
+In the following, flow will allways design an ApiFlows flow facade while Node-RED program  will be used instead of Node-RED flow.

 [Back to top](#apiflows-concepts)